inbo/tutorials/content/tutorials/r_database_access/index.md

 **Note For Linux/Mac users**:

-As the default driver `SQL Server` is used by default and this is not available for linux/mac, a custom driver can be provided as well, for example using the `ODBC Driver 17 for SQL Server`:
+As the function uses the `SQL Server` driver by default and this driver is not available for Linux/Mac, a custom driver can be provided as well, for example using the `ODBC Driver 17 for SQL Server`:

 ``` r
 library(inborutils)